varya/varya.github.com/content/posts/design-systems-review/index.md

 </div>

-In many other source, authors do not provide schemas but operate the terms.
+In many other sources, authors do not provide schemas but operate the terms.
 This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the UI developing current problems.In many other source, authors do not provide schemas but operate the terms.
-This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the UI developing current problems.
+This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the modern problems of UI developing.

 ## 2. Blocks of a design system